Faye Wong

 Faye Wong (王菲; pinyin: Wáng Fēi; born 8 August 1969) is a Chinese singer-songwriter and actress.
 Early in her career, she briefly used the stage name Shirley Wong (王靖雯).
-Born in Beijing, she moved to British Hong Kong at the age of 18.
-She debuted with the Cantonese album Shirley Wong in 1989 and came to public attention by combining alternative music with mainstream Chinese pop.
-Since the late 1990s, Wong has recorded mostly in her native Mandarin, with some songs recorded in languages such as English and Japanese.
+Born in Beijing, she moved to Hong Kong at the age of 18.
+She debuted as a singer with the Cantonese album Shirley Wong in 1989 and achieved her breakthrough with the Cantopop song "Fragile Woman" in 1992.
+She established her style by blending alternative music with Chinese pop, and since the late 1990s has recorded primarily in her native Mandarin.

-One of the biggest pop stars in the Chinese-speaking world, Wong has also gained followings in Japan and Southeast Asia.
+One of the biggest names in the Chinese-speaking world, Wong has also gained followings in Japan and Southeast Asia.
 In the West, she is perhaps best known for starring in Wong Kar-wai's films Chungking Express (1994) and 2046 (2004).
-Upon her second marriage in 2005, she withdrew from the limelight, though she has sporadically returned to the stage.
+Upon her second marriage in 2005, she withdrew from the limelight and moved back to Beijing, though she has sporadically returned to the stage.
 Often titled "diva" or "heavenly queen" in Chinese, Wong has gained a reputation for her "cool" personality.
-In Encyclopedia of Contemporary Chinese Culture, Jeroen de Kloet characterised her as "singer, actress, mother, celebrity, royalty, sex symbol and diva all at the same time".
+In Encyclopedia of Contemporary Chinese Culture, Jeroen de Kloet characterised her as "singer, actress, mother, celebrity, royalty, sex symbol and diva all at the same time."

 In 2000, Wong was recognised by Guinness World Records as the best selling Cantopop female artist, having sold an estimated 9.7 million copies of her albums by March 2000.
-In 2009, Wong was voted the second most influential Chinese celebrity of the past 60 years in a poll conducted by the State Council Information Office to commemorate the 60th anniversary of the People's Republic of China, receiving seven million votes and ranking behind only Teresa Teng.
+In 2009, Wong was voted the second most influential Chinese celebrity of the past 60 years in a poll conducted by the State Council Information Office to commemorate the 60th anniversary of the People's Republic of China, receiving seven million votes and ranking second.